 The agreement Edinburgh has with Shenzhen will provide up to 2 years’ free incubation space as well as local support and business advice to companies interested in exploring the market in the other city/country.
 The Edinburgh incubator in Shenzhen is based in F518 Creative Industry Park and the space was opened on 15 May 2015.
 A reciprocal incubator for Shenzhen companies coming to Edinburgh will be opened in Creative Exchange in Leith in early September 2015.

 Discover more about this project and the city of Shenzhen from the brochure [PDF] produced by our partners in Shenzhen, or by clicking on the image above.

 Edinburgh based companies in the creative and digital technology sectors with the ambition and capability to trade and showcase in China are invited to apply for desk space the Edinburgh incubator in Shenzhen.
-To apply for this exciting opportunity, please fill out the application form and send by e-mail to:
+To discover more about this exciting opportunity, please telephone:

 Ann Marie Macaskill, City of Edinburgh Council

 T: +44 (0) 131 529 3702